Christopher Luxon: Personal wealth

 As at March 2024, his net worth was estimated to be between NZ$21 million and NZ$30 million, which makes him the second-wealthiest leader of the National Party, after former Prime Minister John Key.
-He then owned seven properties, including a home in Remuera valued at NZ$7.68 million, and a other assets collectively valued at over NZ$21 million.
+He then owned seven properties, including a home in Remuera valued at NZ$7.68 million, and other assets collectively valued at over NZ$21 million.
 In late 2024, Luxon stated, "Let's be clear, I'm wealthy," in response to questions about his property sales and financial position.

 After becoming prime minister, Luxon stayed in his own Wellington apartment and claimed a NZ$52,000 accommodation allowance, to which he said he was entitled.
 After public scrutiny began, he quickly changed his position, saying: "It's clear that the issue of my accommodation allowance is becoming a distraction" and "As such, I have decided today that I will no longer claim the allowance and will repay anything I have received since I became Prime Minister."

 Luxon sold three of his properties in 2024 with Stuff estimating he could have made up to $769,500 in profit.

 Early political career

 Member of Parliament

-After Jami-Lee Ross resigned from National over accusations of fraud against the party, Luxon secured the National Party candidacy for the Botany electorate, which has always been won by National and was regarded as a safe seat for them, in November 2019.
-He won in a selection contest with National Party list MP Agnes Loheni, Howick Local Board deputy chair Katrina Bungard, cancer drug campaigner Troy Elliott, and tech businessman Jake Bezzant, who was later selected as National's candidate for Upper Harbour.
+In November 2019, Luxon secured the National Party candidacy for the Botany electorate – which has always been won by National and was regarded as a safe seat for them – after Jami-Lee Ross resigned from the party.